 CK-1827452 is currently the subject of a clinical trials program comprised of multiple Phase I and Phase IIa trials.
 This program is designed to evaluate the safety, tolerability, pharmacodynamics and pharmacokinetic profile of CK-1827452 in a diversity of patients with heart failure.
-These ongoing and planned trials are designed to evaluate both an intravenous and oral formulations of CK-1827452 for the potential treatment of heart failure across the continuum of care, in both hospital and outpatient settings.
+These ongoing and planned trials are designed to evaluate both intravenous and oral formulations of CK-1827452 for the potential treatment of heart failure across the continuum of care, in both hospital and outpatient settings.

 In March 2008, Cytokinetics announced positive results from an interim analysis of its first and ongoing Phase IIa clinical trial of CK-1827452 in patients with stable heart failure.
 The safety data from this interim analysis suggest that the drug was well-tolerated with no serious adverse events reported in heart failure patients exposed to the intended range of doses and plasma concentrations.
 In addition, data from the first two cohorts demonstrated that, when compared to placebo, CK-1827452 produced statistically significant and clinically relevant increases in Doppler-derived stroke volume and fractional shortening in association with statistically significant prolongations of systolic ejection time.
 Statistically significant correlations were observed between the increases in each of these three indices of cardiac ventricular function and increases in the plasma concentration of CK-1827452.
 Left ventricular ejection fraction, a measurement with high variability in patients with ventricular disease, also increased with increasing plasma concentrations; however, this increase in left ventricular systolic function did not reach statistical significance in these initial cohorts.
-Heart rate and blood pressure remained unchanged in the first two cohorts of the Phase IIa clinical trial.
-Across the doses and associated plasma concentration levels evaluated, the pharmacokinetics of CK-1827452 were generally linear with respect to dose and similar to those observed in the healthy volunteers in the first-time-in-humans Phase I trial of CK-1827452.
-Heart rate and blood pressure remained unchanged in the first two cohorts of the Phase IIa trial.
-Cytokinetics has completed enrollment and continues to dose patients in the third cohort of this Phase IIa clinical trial.
-Data from the first two cohorts of this ongoing clinical trial of CK-1827452 will be presented at the Heart Failure Congress, the annual meeting of the Heart Failure Association of the European Society of Cardiology, to be held June 14-17, 2008 in Milan, I
+Heart rate decreased slightly at higher concentration and blood pressure remained unchanged in the first two cohorts of the Phase IIa trial.
+Across the doses and associated plasma concentration levels evaluated, the pharmacokinetics of CK-1827452.
+Data from the this ongoing clinical dose and similar to those observed in the healthy subjects in the first-time-in-humans Phase I trial of CK-1827452.
+Data from the this ongoing clinical trial of CK-1827452 are planned to be presented at the Heart Failure Congress, the annual meeting of the Heart Failure Association of the European Society of Cardiology, to be held June 14-17, 2008 in Milan, Italy.

-In addition to the two ongoing Phase IIa trials of CK-1827452, Cytokinetics plans to initiate an additional Phase IIa clinical trial of CK-1827452 designed to evaluate an intravenous formulation of CK-1827452 in patients with stable heart failure undergoing clinically indicated coronary angiography in the cardiac catheterization laboratory.
+In addition to these Phase I and Phase IIa trials of CK-1827452, Cytokinetics has initiated another Phase IIa clinical trial designed to evaluate the safety and tolerability of an intravenous and oral formulations of CK-1827452 in patients with ischemic cardiomyopathy.
+In addition, Cytokinetics has also opened enrollment in a third Phase IIa clinical trial designed to evaluate an intravenous form of CK-1827452 in stable heart failure patients undergoing cardiac catheterization.